ANDREA & LUIS | PUERTO VALLARTA NATIVE AMERICAN WEDDING

 Andrea and Luis were set to marry this summer but Covid canceled their wedding plans.
 They decided to take their honeymoon anyway and came to Puerto Vallarta with four of their best friends.
 Then they had the brilliant idea of combining their honeymoon and wedding.
 It would be a small and intimate “Native American Wedding”, only the six of them on the beautiful beachfront Casa Del Mar in Conchas Chinas.

-A Native American Wedding is a spiritual event based on the indigenous traditions of American Indians, symbolizing the union of duality: day and night, sun and the moon, masculine and the feminine, the duality of the universe reflected in the spirituality and beliefs of the couple.
+A Native American Wedding is a spiritual event based on the indigenous traditions of American Indians, symbolizing the union of duality: day and night, sun and the moon, masculine and feminine, and the duality of the universe reflected in the spirituality and beliefs of the couple.

 For this, they chose the service of Native Ceremonies in Puerto Vallarta.